callemoon/tcan4550_linux/README.md

 Adjust bitrate by editing the start_can.sh script

 ## To run driver on Raspberry Pi 5
-This driver also works on Raspberry Pi 5 but due to a bug in the SPI driver for Pi 5 MAX_SPI_BURST_TX_MESSAGES and MAX_SPI_BURST_TX_MESSAGES must be set to 3 or lower.
+This driver also works on Raspberry Pi 5 but due to a bug in the SPI driver for Raspberry Pi 5, MAX_SPI_BURST_TX_MESSAGES and MAX_SPI_BURST_RX_MESSAGES must be set to 3 or lower.
+In contrary to Raspberry Pi 4, Raspberrby Pi 5 supports 32-bit SPI transfers.

 ## Performance test
 Install can-utils with sudo apt-get install can-utils